Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Require Authenticator Apps, Not SMS

 Configure your systems to support only authenticator apps and hardware keys.
-SMS and email-based MFA are faster to set up but create security gaps and higher support costs.
+SMS and email-based MFA are faster to set up but they create security gaps and higher support costs.

 Use Conditional Access Policies